 Dr. Corinne Cooley is a licensed physical therapist, working through the Stanford Pain Clinic.
-Corinne completed his undergraduate studies at University California, Davis graduating with a minor in Psychology and Bachelor of Science degree in Exercise Biology.
-Following his undergraduate work, Corinne pursued his Doctor of Physical Therapy degree at the University of the Pacific.
+Corinne completed her undergraduate studies at University California, Davis graduating with a minor in Psychology and Bachelor of Science degree in Exercise Biology.
+Following her undergraduate work, Corinne pursued her Doctor of Physical Therapy degree at the University of the Pacific.
 Prior to joining the pain management center, Corinne completed a residency in orthopedics through the Cayuga Medical Center in upstate New York, where she realized her passion for helping others with chronic pain.

 In her free time Corinne enjoys spending time with her husband and son and being active and enjoying the trails in the Bay Area.